1 Purpose of Funding

 - When exactly is the application deadline?

-- Bands and artists can apply for Support Tour Funding from January 1 until November 30 for tour projects within the specific year of funding.
+- In 2023, bands and artists can apply for Support Tour Funding until November 30.
 Applications are constantly reviewed.
 Please note that the completed online application must be received at least three weeks before the start of the tour in order to be processed in time and considered for funding.
-The application is received when after a successful transmission a pdf appears for downloading.
-Only after a positive jury decision the signed application document has to be sent to the Musicboard by postal service.
-We recommend allowing plenty of time for the application and its attachments to upload, and not waiting until the last minute to apply.
-The upload speed of our servers can decline with increased traffic to the site.
-We do not recommend the use of Google Chrome as a browser.
+The application is successfully received as soon as it appears in your user profile in the »Submitted Applications« section.
 If there are technical issues in the application submission, please contact: firstname.lastname@example.org

 - When and how will I be informed about the decision of the jury?